Tamar Zeilberger

 Investing with "Known Unknowns" in Low-Information Environments: How Firms, Political Uncertainty, and Autocracy Interact and Influence Contemporary China

 My book project examines political uncertainty in autocracies, and its effects on investment, using evidence from contemporary China.
 I develop a theory that posits that political uncertainty in autocracies produces heterogeneous effects on investment, and identifies how institutions and other government interventions that transmit information moderate those effects.
 I model the theory to derive predictions for their signs and magnitudes.
 I test the predictions with evidence from contemporary China.
 To that end, I develop a measure of political uncertainty.
 Measuring political uncertainty in autocracies is an open problem.
 Without competitive elections, exogenous sources of variation are rare.
 I first locate an exogenous source of variation in political uncertainty in autocracies, namely China's institutionalized and routinized leadership transitions.
 I then exploit the Communist Party's tight control over the news media to reveal necessary and otherwise obscured internal dynamics of their leadership transitions, such as when leadership selections are actually made and how widely the identities of future leadership are shared prior to their official announcement.
-This entails identifying informative patterns in Chinese archival news coverage of the top candidates for "future'" leadership positions using statistical and machine learning-based analyses, including anomaly detection with epidemic change-point estimation via a penalized cost approach that I extend for negative binomial and Poisson models and Bayesian detection methods; and text classification using unsupervised natural language processing.
-With that measure, I leverage variation across China in investment and interventions by the Communist Party, as well as detailed accounting data on domestic firms coupled with convenient restrictions on foreign investment, to estimate the effects of interest with panel analyses.
+This entails identifying informative patterns in Chinese archival news coverage of the top candidates for "future" leadership positions using statistical and machine learning-based analyses, including anomaly detection with epidemic change-point estimation via a penalized cost approach that I extend for negative binomial and Poisson models and Bayesian detection methods; and text classification using unsupervised natural language processing.
+With that measure, I leverage variation across China in investment and interventions by the Communist Party, as well as detailed accounting data on domestic firms coupled with convenient restrictions on foreign investment, with panel analyses.

 Working Papers